JeffersonLab/clas12alignment/dc/README.md

   -verbose : global fit verbosity (1/0 = on/off) (default = 0)
    -vertex : fit vertex plots with 3 gaussians (4), 2 gaussians (3), 1 gaussian plus background (2) or only 1 gaussian (1) (default = 4)
 ```
-The code will read the histograms from the specified file, analyze them, compute the unit derivatives and nominal residuals and vertex values, perform themisalignment fit,plot the results and print the extracted alignment constants.
+The code will read the histograms from the specified file, analyze them, compute the unit derivatives and nominal residuals and vertex values, perform the misalignment fit,plot the results and print the extracted alignment constants.

 Here is example of using the "analyze" option to analyze an already created histogram hipo file:
 ```